luxmeter/webserver-demo/readme.md

 **Features**:
 * Understands GET and HEAD methods
-    * Lists recursively all files and subdirectories if the request uri points to a directory
+    * Lists recursively all files and subdirectories if the URL points to a directory
-* Understands ETag, If-Non-Match, If-Modified-Since header-fields
+* Understands If-Match, If-Non-Match, If-Modified-Since header-fields *for all static files*

 ## Usage